chef/chef-web-docs/chef_master/source/ctl_delivery_server.rst

    $ delivery-ctl restore-backup /path/to/chef-automate-backup.zst [ELASTICSEARCH_SNAPSHOT] [options]
    $ delivery-ctl restore-backup us-east-1:s3_bucket:chef-automate-backup.zst [ELASTICSEARCH_SNAPSHOT] [options]
    $ delivery-ctl restore-backup ELASTICSEARCH_SNAPSHOT [options]
-        --force                      Agree to all warnings and prompts --no-chef-server-config      Do not restore the Chef Server config if present --no-census                  Do not restore Chef Automate's census data --no-config                  Do not restore Chef Automate's configuration directory --no-db                      Do not restore Chef Automate's database --no-git                     Do not restore Chef Automate's git repositories --no-license                 Do not restore Chef Automate's license file --quiet                      Do not output non-error information
+        --digest [int]               The SHA digest of the backup archive --force                      Agree to all warnings and prompts --no-chef-server-config      Do not restore the Chef Server config if present --no-census                  Do not restore Chef Automate's census data --no-compliance-profiles     Do not restore Chef Automate's compliance profiles --no-config                  Do not restore Chef Automate's configuration directory --no-db                      Do not restore Chef Automate's database --no-git                     Do not restore Chef Automate's git repositories --no-license                 Do not restore Chef Automate's license file --no-rabbit                  Do not restore Chef Automate's RabbitMQ data --no-wait                    Do not wait for non-blocking restore operations --quiet                      Do not output non-error information
-        --no-rabbit                  Do not restore Chef Automate's RabbitMQ data --staging-dir [string]       The path to use for temporary files during restore --no-wait                    Do not wait for non-blocking restore operations -h, --help                       Show the usage message
+        --retry-limit                Maximum number of times to retry archive downloads from S3 --staging-dir [string]       The path to use for temporary files during restore -h, --help                       Show the usage message

 .. note:: The ``ELASTICSEARCH_SNAPSHOT`` value is optional when given a backup archive path.